- Entrance Exams

 The award of Eligibility for Assistant Professor only OR JRF and Eligibility for Assistant Professor both depends upon the candidate's performance in both the papers of NET in aggregate.
 However, those candidates who qualify exclusively for Assistant Professor are not to be considered for the award of JRF.

-- Downloading of Admit Cards from NTA website 15 May, 2020
+- Downloading of UGC NET June Admit Cards from NTA website: May

 examination from recognised universities/institutions.